coding-nomadic/wifi-distance-app/README.md

 # Wifipositioning

-This app scans all near by wifi routers and gives signal strength and distances.
+This app scans all near by wifi routers and gives signal strength and distances from this app.